amplication/docs/docs/running-amplication-platform/connect-server-to-bitbucket.md

 ![select-workspace](./assets/select-workspace.png)

-- From this point, everything works the same as describing in
+- From this point, everything works the same as describing on [Sync with Bitbucket](/docs/getting-started/sync-with-bitbucket.md#create-a-new-pull-request-in-bitbucket)